 Sunday 30 June:

-Qatar, Mozambique, Guyana and Côte d’Ivoire: NGO Coordination Meeting hosted by IWRAW Asia Pacific
+Qatar, Mozambique and Côte d’Ivoire: NGO Coordination Meeting hosted by IWRAW Asia Pacific

 Monday 1 July: